 The change of use of up to 450m² of "redundant or under-used" agricultural buildings to up to three dwellings would be permitted development, excluding National Parks, AONBs, Conservation Areas, the Broads or World Heritage Sites.

-These new permitted development rights are not available where agricultural development has taken place since August 2013 using existing permitted development rights as set out in our news article dated 5th June 2013.
+These new permitted development rights are not available where agricultural development has taken place since August 2013 using existing permitted development rights.
 Making use of the new permitted development rights on a unit will mean that existing permitted development rights for agricultural development on the unit would be withdrawn for 10 years.